 Story time!
 Leah has dressed hundreds of women in her experience and she’s not short on crazy, wonderful anecdotes one bit.

 Once, Leah came across a lady who bought not one but FIVE wedding dresses for her big day.
 For her fitting, she chartered a helicopter from rural Hamilton to Moorabbin airport and then back home again!
 The first dress made for walking down the aisle was in a crossover bodice style with beaded lace throughout.
-The second dress made for wearing at the reception was a simple one with beaded straps.
-The third dress made for the bridal waltz was shortened to three-quarter length and the fourth dress was made for the bride’s departure.
-The final dress was made for a ballroom dancing championship and was tailored in a gorgeous, royal purple.
+Second dress made for wearing at the reception was a simple one with beaded straps.
+Third dress made for the bridal waltz was shortened to three-quarter length and the fourth dress was made for the bride’s departure.
+And last but not least the final dress was made for a ballroom dancing championship and was tailored in a gorgeous, royal purple.